OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Troll.md

 # Troll

 Intelligent, wicked, 8’ tall humanoids with emaciated, rubbery bodies.
 Consume the flesh of other humanoids.
-Dwell underground, in barren wilderness, and in the ruined homes of former victims.
+Dwell underground, in the barren wilderness, and in the ruined homes of former victims.

 ------